 Make sure that the smart appliances will work with your home’s current electrical system.

-For a more specialized task like replacing your tub with a shower, talk to experts and get their input on what they feel would work best for you given your home’s design.
+For a more specialized task like replacing your tub with a shower, talk to experts from Flow Pros Plumbing or somewhere similar and get their input on what they feel would work best for you given your home’s design.

 Make sure that the smart appliances are compatible with each other.
 Two or more smart appliances may come in handy, but only if they can work together rather than compete against one another.

 Determine if your bathroom has enough space for all the new smart appliances, and make adjustments to accommodate them as needed.

 Consider what smart appliances can do for your bathroom to make it more efficient and pleasing.
 You may want a smart toilet, for example, that can control water temperature, monitor flushing force, and flush automatically.
 Or you might want a smart sink faucet that has Bluetooth capabilities.

 Install any new smart appliances by the manufacturer’s instructions, keeping in mind that some new devices may require retrofitting to existing plumbing or electricity wiring installations.
 Well, any appliance that involves water would probably need the services of a plumber.
 Also, choosing a reputable plumbing service such as Anytime Plumbing Inc to do all the fittings can give you peace of mind.
 Retrofitting typically requires a licensed plumber or electrician, so be prepared to spend additional money beyond what was needed for the original appliance purchase.

 Consider how much storage you want in your new bathroom and plan accordingly.

 If your bathroom is small, you may want to opt for built-in storage cabinets or shelves.
 You can give yourself more cabinet and shelf space in a large bathroom by opting for wall-mounted units that free up floor space for other uses.